storj/docs/app/(docs)/dcs/pricing/object-mount/page.md

 Each Storj account has 2 free licenses of Object Mount.

 **Pro ($29/license/month)** For teams that need more than 2 licenses.
 Each paid license includes 500 GB of Storj Object Storage as a billing credit.
 Works with Storj Object Storage only.
-Egress charges of $7/TB per month still apply.
+Egress charges of $7/TB still apply.
 Please reference [Storj Object Storage pricing for per TB costs](docId:1ea1de87-5e14-402b-afb7-15d83c135563).
 Additionally, Storj charges a $50 minimum storage fee.
 You must maintain at least $50 in storage costs per month in order to access your free 500 GB of storage.

 **Any S3 ($39/license/month)** Use Object Mount with any S3-compatible storage provider, including AWS, GCP, Backblaze, and others.
 Includes a 30-day trial for customers who want to bring their own storage.
-After the trial, users convert at $39/license or migrate their storage to Storj Object Storage to access **Teams** pricing at $29/license and have a free 500 GB credits per additional license.
+After the trial, users convert at $39/license or migrate their storage to Storj Object Storage to access **Pro** pricing at $29/license and have a free 500 GB credits per additional license.

-#### Free 500 GB Storj Object Storage credits
+#### **Free 500 GB Storj Object Storage credits**

-Each paid Object Mount license (using Storj object storage) includes 500 GB of Storj Object Storage as a billing credit.
+Each paid Object Mount license (using Storj Object Storage) includes 500 GB of Storj Object Storage as a billing credit.
 This is not a hard storage limit.
 It is deducted from your metered storage charges at the time of invoicing.
 For example, if you purchase 3 paid licenses, you get 1.5 TB of included storage.
 Any storage beyond that is billed at your tier rate.
 The credit applies to storage charges only and minimum storage fees as referenced in the storage section of this document.
 Minimum file size fees and retention fees are metered independently and still do not apply when using Object Mount with Storj object storage.